 “I don’t think I’ll be able to handle it,” she says honestly, “your situation is different, you aren’t putting in any effort and that’s the key factor of any relationship.”

 “Look at me, Mason.”

-I do and I’m met with empathic eyes, “I know you want her— I see the way you gaze at her when you don’t think anyone is looking— but he more you push her away, the sooner you lose her.”
+I do and I’m met with empathic eyes, “I know you want her— I see the way you look at her when you don’t think anyone is looking— but the more you push her away, the sooner you lose her.”